 My name is Christina Danielle Rynveld, also known as “Chrissy Rainbows” by my sacred sisters.
-I'm a makeup artist and hair stylist, I'm in the Army Reserve, and I am the Operations Director for Keep It Sacred Sister.
+I'm a makeup artist and hair stylist, and I'm in the Army Reserve.

 I grew up and currently live in Southern California next to the beach.
 The beach is definitely my happy place and a special place I like to have quiet time with God.
 I have a furry family of three, one sweet dog and two cats.
 I have a huge passion for everything beauty and empowering women to feel glamorous from the inside out.
 I love to sing and worship, I cannot thank God enough for that gift!
 I am currently learning a bit of guitar and keyboard in my free time.

 Well, life before trauma is not exactly black and white for me.
 Unfortunately I have had two incidents with sexual assault.
 I will start at the beginning so you can truly understand my story.

 When I was seven years old I was adopted by my aunt and uncle because my parents were battling a life of addiction.
 When I was young, sometime before the age of seven, a family friend accused my father of molesting me.
 There were never any charges filed or convictions due to the lack of evidence.
 To this day, I can not recall exactly what happened that day.
 Because I was so young when this "unknown incident" happened, I never really knew how to fully process it or know how to feel anything other than being “unsure."
 However, I can confidently say that no matter what was going on around me, I always felt a deep sense of being protected.
 I may or may not have understood anything about faith or God or the Holy Spirit, but I always had a sense there were angels by my side.
 This feeling of being safe continued on into my later years, even when my second incident occurred right before college.